-Enter the following command at the SYSBOOT> prompt:
+2. Enter the following command at the SYSBOOT> prompt:

-'''

 SYSBOOT> SET/STARTUP OPA0:

-'''

-Enter the following command to ensure that the operating system does not record for subsequent system reboots the STARTUP_P1 parameter change you made in step 2:
+- Enter the following command to ensure that the operating system does not record for subsequent system reboots the STARTUP_P1 parameter change you made in step 2: SYSBOOT> SET WRITESYSPARAMS 0 - 4.
+Enter the following command to continue booting: SYSBOOT> CONTINUE - 5.
+When the system is booted, the operator console displays the DCL command prompt (\$).
+You are logged in. - 6.
+Enter the following DCL command: - \$ set noon

-'''

-SYSBOOT> CONTINUE

-'''

-- When the system is booted, the operator console displays the DCL command prompt (\$).
-You are logged in. - Enter the following DCL command: